 If you make this mistake, the best thing you can do is re-arrange you return flight and comply with the ESTA agreement.
 Don’t worry, exceeding the 90 days won’t stop you from being able to return home, but it will probably cause complications the next time you try to enter the USA.

 For those staying in the USA for a long period of time, some people consider saving on the hassles of getting a visa by acquiring an ESTA and crossing a nearby border every 90 days (Canada or Mexico, for example).
 This won’t work.
 Border patrol agents are very aware of misuse of the ESTA, and the 90-day timer is not reset when crossing a neighbouring border.
-If you want to stay in the USA for more than 90 days, do some research into the type of visa you need and go through the formal procedures.
+If you want to stay in the USA for more than 90 days, do some research into the type of visa you need and go through the formal procedures to avoid issues with border control.

 The 2-year duration of the ESTA means that you can technically return as many times as you like during this time frame, as long as you never exceed the 90-day period.
 Nevertheless, you have to have a good reason for this, as you will undoubtedly have to explain your reasons to border agents when returning to the USA.
 Border officials are very aware of people crossing borders just to extend their stays, and will soon catch on if it the ESTA is being used incorrectly.
 Without a valid reason to return to the USA shortly after having just left, it is quite possibly that you will be refused entry.
 However, if you have justified reasons for returning frequently (business arrangements, for example), you should have no problems.